ErikBird/OpenReviewCrawler/documentation/statistics_of_the_data.md

 - Does a venue get more submission each year?

 About comments per submission:
-- How many comments does an submission get on average?
+- How many comments does a submission get on average?
 - Which venues have the most comments?
 Which has the most comments per submission?

 About revision per submission:
-- How many revisions are uploaded for an submission on average?
+- How many revisions are uploaded for a submission on average?
 - Which venue has the most revisions per submission?

 The data was collected with [config_all.json](../config_all.json) on 03.02.2020.